Progression through Teamwork

 Veterinary Surgeon

-Sam graduated from Cambridge University in 2015.
-He spent 4 years in farm practice in Cheshire (as well as a 6 month stint in New Zealand) before coming back home to East Devon.
+Sam graduated from Cambridge University in 2015, and spent 4 years in Cheshire (as well as a 6 month stint in New Zealand) before coming back home to East Devon.

-Sam splits his time practicing as a Vet and helping to run the family dairy farm, a 220 cow autumn block calving unit.
+Sam splits his time between practicing as a vet and being involved with the family dairy farm, a 220 autumn block calving unit.

-Sam’s particular interests lie in the management of block calving dairy herds, improving lameness in dairy cattle and youngstock rearing.
-Sam is a ROMS accredited Mobility Scorer, and BCVA TB, BVD and Johnes advisor and a Milksure Trainer.
+Sam’s particular interests lie in the management of block calving dairy herds, improving lameness in dairy cattle and working collaboratively with the farm team to drive improvements.
+Sam is an AHDB Mobility Mentor, ROMS accredited Mobility Scorer, and BCVA BVD and Johnes advisor.

 Outside of work, Sam enjoys spending time with his young family, playing tennis and being involved with the local church.